Why Is Breast Screening Mammogram Important For Early Breast Cancer Detection

 What should I expect during my first mammogram appointment?

-During your mammogram appointment, you will be required to undress from the waist up and change into a gown.
-The test takes about 10-20 minutes.
-During this duration, you will be alone with a technician.
-The technician will position your breast, one at a time, between the two imaging plates of the mammography machine.
 You may be asked to hold your breath as the plates apply pressure to compress the breast between them.
 The compression, which might feel a bit painful and uncomfortable, will only last 10-15 seconds after which the breast is released.
 The same will be repeated for the second breast after which the test will be over.

 Are there any risks or side effects associated with mammograms?